 EA221s Second Language Pedagogy An introduction to current research and theory in the area of second language acquisition (SLA).
 Students will gain an understanding of theories of SLA; the similarities and differences across first and second language acquisition; and the role of individual differences in language learning (including age, first language, and aptitude, among others).
 Students will also become familiar with the implications for SLA of sociolinguistic differences for English across time and space in the United States.
 Intended for students who are interested in second language learning and teaching.
 Origins humanities lab.
 Four credit hours.
 Wang

 EA231s The Chinese Novel: Vignettes of Life in Imperial China A critical examination of the development of classical Chinese literature of various genres such as poetry, popular songs, philosophical discourse, historical narrative, prose, fiction, tales of the supernatural and the fantastic, romance, and drama.
 All readings are in English translation.
-Prerequisite: Sophomore or higher standing.
+Prerequisite: W1 course.
 Four credit hours.
 L. Besio

 [EA240] Japanese Animation: Sensitivity to Differences Study of the art forms and Japanese/human culture in six Japanese animé, spanning the time frame of WWII through the future cybernetic age.
 Students will be asked to pry out the meanings that are embedded in the artistic expressions.
 Prerequisite: Any W1 course.
 Four credit hours.
 A.